Homepage

 If you really want to get off the beaten track on Greece's largest island, hire a car and head east.
 After Agios Nikolaos, the capital of the lovely unspoilt Lasithi region, you'll discover a string of traditional villages.

 Ones not-to-miss include Kritsa and Mochlos.
-Sitting on a steep hillside ten minutes drive from Agios Nikolaos, ancient Kritsa is renowned for its handmade textiles, while Mochlos, a small beach hamlet between the seaside resorts of Istron and Sitia, is famed for its feet-in-the-water tavernas serving brine-fresh seafood.
+Sitting on a steep hillside ten minutes from Agios Nikolaos, ancient Kritsa is renowned for its handmade textiles, while Mochlos, a small beach hamlet between the seaside resorts of Istron and Sitia, is famed for its feet-in-the-water tavernas serving brine-fresh seafood.

-10. Chill on a desert island
+10. Chill on Crete’s secret islands

-Crete's southern coastline is dotted with small islands that are rarely visited by tourists.
 Would-be Robinson Crusoes will love Chryssi (golden) Island.
 Reached by a speedboat, which buzzes out once a day in summer from Ierapetra, this dazzling deserted island has dozens of talc-soft beaches.

 Alternatively, head further east to the low-key seaside resort of Makrigialos and hop on a boat to Koufonisi.
 This exotic dune-studded islet in the middle of the Libyan Sea is littered with secret sand-lined coves where you can laze all day without seeing another soul.

-• Malia, Crete, Greece
+Hersonissos, Crete, Greece

-• 9 September 2025
+• 4 May 2025

-• Birmingham
+• All-inclusive

 Prices and availability shown can change.
 Always check pricing with the provider before booking.